Battle of Nyborg

-The Battle of Nyborg was a battle fought between Sweden and the combined forces of Denmark, Dutch naval forces under Michiel de Ruyter, troops of Brandenburg-Prussia, and Polish–Lithuanian Commonwealth forces under Stefan Czarniecki.
+The Battle of Nyborg took place between Sweden and the combined forces of Denmark, Dutch naval forces under Michiel de Ruyter, troops of Brandenburg-Prussia, and Polish–Lithuanian Commonwealth forces under Stefan Czarniecki.
 The battle was engaged on 14 November 1659 at Nyborg on the Danish island of Funen.
 Nyborg was the final major battle of the Dano-Swedish War of 1658 to 1660.

 Swedish Imperial field marshal Philip Florinus of Sulzbach, leading the vanquished Swedish forces, was forced to save his own life by fleeing under cover of night.
 The battle is considered one of the most important Danish victories of the war.

 Background

 After the disastrous Assault on Copenhagen, Charles X Gustav divided his army into bigger parts to move over to Funen, in order to rest and replenish.
 In Copenhagen it was decided that in September, the next decisive battle would take place on Funen under the command of the Dano-German commander and Field Marshal Hans Schack.
 Schack's force would move from Copenhagen and Schleswig to Funen, while another force under the command of Saxon field marshal Ernst Albrecht von Eberstein would move up through Jutland.
 In Eckernförde on 20 October, Schack and Eberstein agreed that they would land at Funen around 1 November.
 On Funen, Nyborg was the only important fortification for the Swedes.
 However it was not in a good condition, and the Swedes began working to improve its defenses.